What is an Internship?

 - Am I expecting to work hard and demonstrate a willingness to learn new skills?

-- Am I self-disciplined enough to meet deadlines, complete paperwork, follow procedures, communicate with the intern coordinator, and attend any scheduled meetings?
+- Am I self-disciplined enough to meet project deadlines, complete paperwork, follow procedures, communicate with the intern coordinator, and attend scheduled meetings?

-- Can I provide my own transportation or use public transportation to commute to my internship site?
-Most internship positions are not paid.
-Interns must assume the expense of commuting.
+- Can I provide my own transportation to the internship site?
+Interns must assume the expense of commuting and parking.

 What are the Internship Course requirements?

 Interns will be evaluated by the school coordinator using a variety of instruments.

 The course grade is based on the following: